Skip to content

 Poor marking can make printed codes unreadable to the human eye.

-• Poor marking can also impact the scannability of codes — a cause for concern when distributors depend on scannable codes to ensure security and supply chain continuity.
+• Poor marking can also impact the scannability of codes, which is a cause for concern when distributors depend on scannable codes to ensure security and supply chain continuity.

 • The color of the corrugated cardboard can also affect the scannability of printed codes if there is insufficient contrast between the printing ink and the surface color.

-Fortunately, with today’s industrial inkjet printing technologies, many ink types and machines are specifically designed to address these concerns, with inkjet inks offered in various formulations to accommodate your printhead technology and support various printing applications.
+Fortunately, today’s industrial inkjet printing technologies offer many ink types and machines specifically designed to address these concerns.
+Inkjet inks are offered in various formulations to accommodate printhead technology and support various printing applications.

 Glossy vs. Coated vs. Uncoated Cardboard